 Hotels, Clubhouses And Other Private Kid-Friendly Swimming Pools

 Hong Kong is full of amazing hotels, clubs and residential complexes with great swimming pools.
 These are great locations for pool parties to celebrate your summer child’s birthday.
-While many of these are strictly only for members or residents, some places allow guests or pool-and-gym access to their clubhouse facilities and swimming pools for a more reasonable charge.
+While many of these are strictly only for members, residents and staycation guests, some places allow pool-and-gym access to their clubhouse facilities and swimming pools for a more reasonable charge.

 Editor’s note: Many hotels are currently restricting the use of facilities like steam and sauna rooms for hotel guests only and almost all have more frequent cleaning intervals.
 The information in this article was correct at the time of publication but could change depending on the coronavirus situation in Hong Kong and the subsequent social distancing restrictions.